#CardCorner: 1978 Topps ERA Leaders

 We need your help to preserve priceless treasures housed here in Cooperstown.
 Make a gift today to help ensure that fans around the world can have online access to the Museum collections and Library archive.

 As the keepers of the Game’s history, the Hall of Fame helps you relive your memories and celebrate baseball history.

 I look back and wonder: Why that year?
-The Pirates won 96 games in 1977, but didn’t make the postseason.
+My favorite team, the Pirates, won 96 games in 1977, but didn’t make the postseason.
 I remember nothing about those games.

 But in the early spring of 1978, I caught baseball fever.
 And the Topps cards were the only cure.